Are you looking for something in particular? Try searching here for it.

 • What must I do to consent and enable God, not myself and others, to be the potter who is molding me into whatever God desires?

-• What can I do that will enable me to speak words and produce deeds which, rather than originating in the dictates of my own mind , they are welling up from the longing for God that was implanted in me at the very beginning of my life – which the Holy Spirit’s graces have been offered but rejected by me?
+• What can I do that will enable me to speak words and produce deeds which, rather than originating in the dictates of my own mind, are welling up from the longing for God that was implanted in me at the very beginning of my life – which the Holy Spirit’s graces have been offered to me but rejected by me?

 • How much better of a Christ-follower, a true disciple, will I be during the rest of my life because I, like Jesus, am offering my life to God for others?